lakshanthad/Wio_Terminal_AZIoT_Tutorial/Connect_Wio_Terminal_to_Microsoft_Azure_IoT_Central.md

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/Wio-Terminal-Bootloader.png" alt="pir" width="500" height="auto"></a></p>

-**Note:** Once Wio Terminal is in the Bootloader mode, the blue LED will start to breath in a way that is different to blinking
+**Note:** Once Wio Terminal is in the Bootloader mode, the blue LED will start to breathe in a way that is different from blinking

 - **STEP 3:** Open File Explorer on your PC and you will see a new external drive, named **Arduino**